-The hard link creates a separate file which contains information about the original file and where it is located.
+The hard link makes a separate file which contains information about the original file and where it is located.

 If you need to create links on a different physical drive, you’ll have to create a soft link instead.

 cp -s file1 file2

 Here we should mention also another command that makes links other than cp which is ln command, you can create hard and soft links with it like this:

 ln myfile myfile2